ccnmtl/case-consortium/content/case/case_148.md

 "title": "Just Enough Alarm: GlobalPost and the Syrian Chemical Attack S" "title_color": ""
 ---
+*CSJ-14-0057.0*

-CSJ-14-0057.0 This case goes behind the scenes at GlobaPost to follow how journalists operate in war zones and how editors evaluate the newsworthiness of what could be an explosive story.
-In April 2014, GlobalPost Senior Correspondent Tracey Shelton heard reports of a chemical weapons attack that might cross the "red line" set by US President Barack Obama eight months earlier.
-She and her editors have to decide how to treat what she uncovers.
+This case goes behind the scenes at GlobaPost to follow how journalists operate in war zones and how editors evaluate the newsworthiness of what could be an explosive story.
+In April 2014, GlobalPost Senior Correspondent Tracey Shelton heard reports of a chemical weapons attack that might cross the “red line” set by US President Barack Obama eight months earlier.
+She and her editors have to decide how to treat what she uncovers